-On the 2 Boomer Broad’s podcast recently, we interviewed Dr. Tara Allmen, MD who is the author of Menopause Confidential.
+Dr. Tara Allmen, MD is the author of Menopause Confidential.
 She’s a New York City gynecologist who specializes in vaginal health for women over 40.

-When I spoke to her, she gave me some enlightening tips for women who are going through perimenopause through menopause. (which she says, never really ends) Her book is written with a sense of humor and has fun chapter names like:
+When I spoke to her, she gave me some enlightening tips for women who are going through menopause. (which she says, never really ends) Her book is written with a sense of humor and has fun chapter names like: